 The online casino business brought a lucrative new side to gaming, as well as attracting a whole new demographic that is a world away from the archetypal “gamer” image.
 Suddenly, innovative games, and variations on ones that are centuries old, were being developed for a middle aged, high income target market – or in other words, the kind of market that you might ordinarily see in a bricks and mortar casino.

 It is a market that is growing annually, and the recent legislative changes relating to sports betting in the USA are broadly expected to herald a more general relaxation in the rules related to online gambling in general across many states.
+When combined with the fact that online gaming VPN technology can allow anyone anywhere to access these apps, the growth trend will only continue.
 This will open up a still larger market and see the sector grow even more rapidly over the coming years as more and more people learn how to play casino games using online tutorials and guides from providers such as Online Casino BlueBook.

 The market itself seems at first glance to be dominated by the big multinational corporations – the kind of companies you see sponsoring the world’s largest sports teams.
 But this doesn’t preclude indie developers from taking advantage of the global gambling craze within their games.
 Here are some examples of how they go about it.

 Games within games

 It’s something that we’ve seen since the dawn of gaming – back in the1980s, fledgling game developer Firebird created an adventure game called The Wild Bunch in which you could take time out from the gunfights and bar brawls to play poker and win in-game money for supplies such as food, ammunition and medicine.
 Many found the poker to be more fun than the game itself.